bubsler807/site/content/physical library.md

 title: Physical Library
 ---

-Books I own physical copies of.
+A currently incomplete list of books that I own physical copies of.
 ### English
 Ackroyd, Peter - Shakespeare: The Biography